Hindenburg disaster: Structural failure hypothesis

 Dr. Hugo Eckener, a veteran airship commander and member of the German commission investigating the accident, later speculated that the ship’s structural integrity may have been compromised during its final tight-turn landing maneuver.
 He stated that such turns imposed high stress on the aft section of the ship, especially near the stabilizing fins, which were braced with shear wires.
 An investigation of the wreckage provided some support for this theory.
 The inquiry reported that rivets connecting the aft end of the axial passageway to the hull had pulled out and that all radial wires in the frame closest to the stern had broken under tension.
 Although the Hindenburg had been recertified for passenger service in 1937, it had completed a full year of operations totalling around 170,000 miles, during which undetected lateral or torsional stress may have accumulated in its structure.
 Investigators also noted a previous incident on 12 March 1936, during which the airship's lower fin was damaged.
 It was suggested that small structural fractures introduced during that event may have extended beyond the repaired area.

-While no photographs are known to capture the exact moment of ignition, a digital photographic analysis study published in 2025, proposed that a photograph taken by 16-year-old amateur photographer Foo Chu may show the onset of structural failure in the aft upper hull, in the vicinity of gas cells 4 and 5.
+While no photographs are known to capture the exact moment of ignition, a study published in 2025 by digital imaging historian Phil Lloyd, proposed that a photograph taken by 16-year-old amateur photographer Foo Chu may show the onset of structural failure in the aft upper hull, in the vicinity of gas cells 4 and 5.
 This interpretation aligns with May’s testimony regarding the location of the structural collapse.
 Chu took his photograph at approximately 7:20 p.m. from the visitors’ car park as the Hindenburg was commencing its landing maneuver.
 He then proceeded to the spectators’ entrance, capturing his next image of the airship on fire at 7:25 p.m.
-This confirms that the anomaly on the Hindenburg’s hull was present for a period of time before the first flames appeared.
-The scenario proposed by the U.S. inquiry - that a structural failure within the Hindenburg's framework may have resulted in a localised collapse onto a gas cell, causing its rupture and the subsequent release of a significant volume of hydrogen - is plausible.
-If that were the case, a spark from a sheared electrical wire or metal friction would have been the most likely source of ignition.
+This could confirm that the anomaly on the Hindenburg’s hull was present for a period of time before the first flames appeared.
+Although photographic interpretation is inherently limited by angle, resolution and lighting conditions, the apparent depression corresponds closely with the area identified independently by eyewitness testimony.
+The scenario proposed by the U.S. inquiry that a structural failure within the Hindenburg's framework may have resulted in a localised collapse onto a gas cell, causing its rupture and the subsequent release of a significant volume of hydrogen is plausible.
+If that were the case, electrical arcing from severed wiring or friction-induced sparking would have been the most likely source of ignition.